ZhenyingZhu/StudyNotes/AIAndData.md

 AI is very untrustworthy when dealing with complicate code base.
 It will make up stuff and go in circles when it is deeper.

+AI can get dumb when using too much?!

 ### Model difference

 Cloude 4 seems the best.